aneeshdurg/graphflow-columnar-techniques/install.md

 GrahflowDB takes as parameter the directory that contains several CSV files.
 There are 2 types of files: 1) *Vertex files* that contains a vertex per line in file and 2) *Edge files* containing an edge between two vertices.
 Each vertex/edge file corresponds to one vertex/edge label in the graph to load.

-Dataset folder should have the following hierarchy:
+Dataset folder can have the following hierarchy:

     .
     ├── vertices                # All vertex files goes in here